denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```bash
 bash ~/g10577_gatk_consensus_final.sh
 ```
+For g46214 diploids, the most important output files created are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
+You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_diploid_coding_sequence.fasta` file to get a final sequence for diploidss.

-The script should produce output files in a directory called? are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence and `final_multiallelic_diploid.vcf` which contains variants at multiallelic sites.
-The
+For g46214 diploids, the most important output files created are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
+You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_diploid_coding_sequence.fasta` file to get a final sequence for diploidss.

 Running all the scripts in this `consensus sequence(Nucleotide)` section will also produce `C_excelsa_V5.dict` and `C_excelsa_V5.fasta.fai` files which are required by GATK tools to access specified regions of the reference fasta.
 The `.dict` file describes the contents of our fasta file, and as mentioned before the `.fai` file is a fasta index file which allows us to find a particular nucelotide at specific genomic coordinates in the FASTA file.
 You can read more about these file formats on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)